Forwarding Data to Volcengine TOS¶

 -

 Volcengine provides cross-account authorization capabilities.
-You need to use the Guance exclusive account ID and follow the configuration instructions to add cross-account access authorization policies.
+You need to use the Guance exclusive account ID and follow the configuration instructions to add a cross-account access authorization policy.

 -

-After configuration, select the region and input the bucket name.
+After configuration, select the region and enter the bucket name.

 -

-Enter the Storage Path to facilitate further differentiation and locating of the data forwarding.
+Enter the storage path to facilitate further differentiation and location of the forwarded data.

 -